flespark/kicad-template/README.md

 ###	Usage

-clone repo to Kicad  template path (Windows default is C:\Users\08607\Documents\KiCad\6.0\template`), then select "New project from template" in Kicad panel.
+Clone repo to Kicad  template path (Windows default is `C:\Users\08607\Documents\KiCad\6.0\template`), then select "New Project from Template..." in Kicad panel.

+### Notice

+PCB track clearance is fix to 0.2mm in custom DRC rule.
+It seem as a bug.
+You maybe need to change it adapt to your design.